-At Terrace Ridge Gastonia the safety and health of our residents, patients, and staff is our top priority.
+At Terrace Ridge Assisted Living the safety and health of our residents and staff is our top priority.
 We are monitoring the COVID-19 situation closely and are following guidance from the CDC, other local, state and federal health organizations to do our part to help lessen the spread of COVID-19 (coronavirus).

 To provide you with timely and relevant information, we are adding this web-based communications platform.
 This allows us to provide daily updates so that you have access to the most up-to-date key information on our efforts to protect our residents, patients and staff.